Even now, potters use the local clay and firing kilns in their pursuit of "Echizen".

 That is the charm of "Tsuchigokoro".

 "Tsuchigokoro" pottery uses Echizen （Echizen-cho） clay with a high iron content.
-Fine high-strength potter’s clay is sometimes used.
+Especially fine high-strength potter’s clay is used.

 Four characteristics of Echizen ware.